bennettl/Panramic/Readme.md

 ![Alt text](demo/cover.png)

 Developed in the Freshmen year at USC, Panarmic wass my first computer science project.
-With absolutely no prior experience in computing, I learned 7 different computer languages in two months : HTML, CSS, Javascript, Ajax, PHP, SQL, and Bash.
+As a Business Administration major wiith absolutely no prior experience in computing, I learned 7 different computer languages in two months : HTML, CSS, Javascript, Ajax, PHP, SQL, and Bash.
 It was a period of insatiable curiosity.
 What is an ip address?
 What is a function?
 What is the OSI model?
 What are protocols?
 Why use sessions instead of cookies?
 I had to understand every single minute detail underneath the hood in computing.
 Every single variable and contingency has to be mapped out and accounted for.
 I completely immerse myself and was captivated by the world of computer science.
 In this world i saw the opportunity to build, to create, and to invent.

 I spent every ounce of my being  sketching, planning, strategizing, learning, programing, designing, building, and tweaking.
 The final product was everything I had hoped for.
 It was my masterpiece and I call it Panramic.